Welcome

 - New Dancers First Class/Taster Session: £3 (In Cash Please)

-- New Dancers First Term: £7 per class for the first month (Cash please).
+- New Dancers First Term: £24 for the first month (£7 per class).
 Then block payments as per the below for non-members, pro-rata'd on remaining lessons.

 - Returning Dancers: One payment (Bank Transfer or Cheque) for a full term at the beginning of term OR Payment equating to a full term by monthly standing order over 3 months: